twinnydotdev/twinny-docs/src/content/docs/getting-started/troubleshooting.md

 **No suggestions at all.**
 - Check the status bar: `</> off` means auto-suggest is off.
 Click it to turn on, or press `Alt+\`.
-- Is an autocomplete provider set? *Check setup* says *Not set* if not.
+- Is an autocomplete provider set?
+The Autocomplete section of the Providers tab is empty if not.
 - Is the language enabled?
 See `twinny.enabledLanguages`.
 - Output panes, search results and the terminal never get suggestions.
 - Another extension may own inline suggestions.
 Disable Copilot or similar to test.